 Once treatment begins, tell your provider about any side effects you have.
 The only way that your provider can help you manage side effects is if he/she knows about them.
-So, it’s important to be honest and tell your provider what you are experiencing.
+So, it’s important to be honest and tell your provider what you are going through.
 Then, together, you and your provider can discuss ways to manage your symptoms.
 It may be helpful to keep a list of your symptoms to take with you to your provider visit.

-Relieving your symptoms helps you feel better and can help you complete your treatment plan.
+Relieving symptoms helps you feel better and can help you complete your treatment plan.
 Breast cancer treatment is most effective when all parts of the treatment plan are completed (learn more).

 Whether you have a lumpectomy or a mastectomy (with or without breast reconstruction), it is likely you will have temporary soreness in your chest, underarm and shoulder.
 Do not hesitate to let your health care provider know about any pain or discomfort you have after surgery.
 Learn more about managing pain related to breast cancer surgery.

-Other possible health effects depend on the type of surgery and whether or not lymph nodes in the underarm area (axillary lymph nodes) are removed.
-Talk with your surgeon about the side effects that you are likely to have after your surgery and how best to treat them.
-There may be some conditions (such as lymphedema) that you should be aware of so that you can report symptoms to your provider.
+Other possible health effects depend on the type of surgery and whether or not lymph nodes in the underarm area (axillary nodes) are removed.
+Talk with your surgeon about the side effects that you are likely to have after your surgery and how to treat them.
+There may be conditions (such as lymphedema) that you should be aware of so that you can report symptoms to your provider.

 Possible side effects of surgery include: